Astroworld Festival: Response from Travis Scott

-Travis Scott's girlfriend, Kylie Jenner, was in attendance with her sister Kendall Jenner and daughter Stormi Webster.
+Travis Scott's girlfriend at the time, Kylie Jenner, was in attendance with her sister Kendall Jenner and daughter Stormi Webster.
 On an Instagram story posted by Kylie Jenner she shared her sympathy and condolences to the victims and families.
 In the story, Kylie Jenner wrote "Travis and I are broken and devastated.
 My thoughts and prayers are with all who lost their lives, were injured or affected in any way by yesterday's events."
 During the performance, Kylie Jenner posted on Instagram multiple videos and pictures where an ambulance can be seen while Scott is performing.
 In her statement she included that both her and Scott "weren't aware of any fatalities until the news came out after the show and in no world would have continued filming or performing".
-Kendall Jenner also released a statement on her Instagram story following the incident.
-Kendall Jenner's statement said, "I'm truly broken for the families that have lost loved ones and my prayers go out to everyone involved, sending everyone who has been affected all of my love and wishing them strength during this incredibly devastating and sensitive time."

 Aftermath

 Travis Scott was scheduled to be a headliner at Coachella 2022, the festival pulled his spot due to the aftermath at Astroworld.
 In 2021 Scott released Cacti, an agave spiked seltzer, which has stopped all production after Astroworld to focus on the victims and aftermath of the mass casualty.
 In addition, his partnership with Fortnite was delayed as they pulled all Scott's emotes from the game.

 There have been around 300 lawsuits filed after Astroworld.
-The majority of these lawsuits filed have pointed fingers at Scott, Live Nation, promoters, the venue, and the many security companies.
+The majority of these lawsuits filed have been directed towards Scott, Live Nation, promoters, the venue, and the many security companies.
 Scott has released a new project called Project HEAL.
 The project is broken down into four categories: "a Waymon Webster HBCU scholarship, an expansion of the CACT.US Youth Design Center, free mental health resources, and a U.S. Conference of Mayors Task Force of Event Safety".
 Project HEAL is funded by Scott himself, a multi-million dollar promise towards the project as well as a portion of his proceeds from his product launches.
 From Scotts HEAL website, the project will "bring together all of the relevant stakeholders from government, public safety, emergency response, health care, event management, music, and technology.
 It will be the first time all of these groups and individuals will work together to most effectively address the safety challenges faced by future large-scale events."
-A year after the crowd rush, Scott released a photo on Instagram with girlfriend, Kylie Jenner.
-He did not comment on the anniversary of the death of the 10 victims from Astroworld.
-Since the mass casualty, Scott has done collaborations with Nike and Dior.